ShehbazAnsari/alphanumericid/README.md

   longid:true
 });

-//Or You can Just pass a number
+//Or You can Just pass any number

 alphanumericid(7);